Campaign to Restore the Garden at Ashland

 Boxwood Blight Strikes Ashland Garden

-A highly-contagious fungal disease known as BOXWOOD BLIGHT infected the decades-old boxwood bushes in the formal garden at Ashland.
+In 2021, a highly-contagious fungal disease known as BOXWOOD BLIGHT infected the decades-old boxwood bushes in the formal garden at Ashland.
 As a result, nearly 500 boxwood bushes were removed from the garden at Ashland.

 We need your support!